jaspector

 Virtual inspections available for some cases.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE), Permitting and Licensing Division before applying.
+Source: Prince George's County Department of Permitting, Inspections and Enforcement (DPIE), Permitting and Licensing Division ↗

 Required for work listed in the county's permit-required matrix, including many additions, alterations, structural repairs, decks, sheds, retaining walls, electrical/mechanical work, and other residential and commercial work.

-Typical processing time is VPC homeowner permits can be same-day if complete; no universal countywide review time posted for standard permits..
+Building permit processing times in unincorporated Prince George's County, MD typically run VPC homeowner permits can be same-day if complete; no universal countywide review time posted for standard permits..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Prince George's County, MD.
 The following work is generally exempt: One-story detached accessory structure on one- and two-family dwelling properties under 150 square feet, limited to one such accessory structure per property, not for habitation; Paving under 500 square feet except parking surfaces; Retaining wall not greater than 2 feet high unless supporting a structure; Fence not greater than 4 feet high; Additional exemptions listed in county exempt-work PDF and Subtitle 4 / IBC Section 105.
 Note: Exempt from building permit does not mean exempt from zoning requirements.
 Confirm edge cases with the county before proceeding.
+When in doubt, confirm with the local building department before starting work.